bernerdschaefer/bernerdschaefer.com/source/blog/2011-02-05-want-a-faster-test-suite.html.markdown

 ---
 title: "Using Devise?
 Want a faster test suite?"
+teaser: >
+  It's best practice to make your password hashes expensive to compute, but you probably don't need that in your test suite.
 ---

 Here's the short version: making your password hashes expensive to compute is